-- (1) The disciplinary administrator and respondent must file any other pleading, motion, response, reply, notice, or other filing with the Board as follows: - (A) at 701 Southwest Jackson Street, First Floor, Topeka, Kansas 66603; or - (B) by email to kdba@kscourts.org. - (2) The disciplinary administrator must serve a copy of any other pleading, motion, response, reply, notice, or other filing as follows: - (A) on the respondent by personal service, certified mail, first-class mail, or email to the respondent's most recent registration address or email address; and - (B) on each member of the hearing panel by personal service, first-class mail, or email. - (3) The respondent must serve the disciplinary administrator and each member of the panel with a copy of any other pleading, motion, response, reply, notice, or other filing by personal service, first-class mail, or email. - (d) Complete When Mailed.
+- (1) The disciplinary administrator and respondent must file any other pleading, motion, response, reply, notice, or other filing with the Board as follows: - (A) at 701 Southwest Jackson Street, First Floor, Topeka, Kansas 66603; or - (B) by email to kdba@kscourts.org. - (2) The disciplinary administrator must serve a copy of any other pleading, motion, response, reply, notice, or other filing as follows: - (A) on the respondent by personal service, certified mail, first-class mail, or email to the respondent's most recent registration address or email address; and - (B) on each hearing panel member by personal service, first-class mail, or email. - (3) The respondent must serve the disciplinary administrator and each hearing panel member with a copy of any other pleading, motion, response, reply, notice, or other filing by personal service, first-class mail, or email. - (d) Complete When Mailed.
 Service under this rule by certified mail or first-class mail is deemed complete on mailing, regardless of whether the mail is actually received.